Security and Authentication

 What is your backup and recovery policy?

 All data is backed up daily with fully compliant encryption standards.
-CINNOX uses multi-location – pairs support.
-Even if one location is down, your data will still be available from another location instantly.
+CINNOX uses multi-location pairs support.
+Even if one location is down, your data will instantly be available from another.

-Does your application use secure encryption protocol and protection for data transmission between our network and your system over the internet?
+Does CINNOX use a secure encryption protocol and protection for data transmission between our network and your system over the Internet?

-Yes, our connections are protected with TLS/1.3 encryption, which is the latest and fastest industry standard for communication encryption and protection.
+Yes, our connections are protected with TLS/1.3 encryption, the latest and fastest industry standard for communication encryption and protection.
+458